 JCADA’s legal team provides direct representation to survivors of Intimate Partner Violence (IPV) who are seeking Protective Orders (POs) primarily in the courts of Montgomery County, MD and Fairfax County, VA.
 We also assist survivors with legal issues directly resulting from the issuance of a Protective Order, such as lease termination, and provide assistance, education, and guidance to survivors asserting their crime victims’ rights stemming from an incident of IPV.

-JCADA assists survivors of power-based violence (including intimate partner violence, sexual assault, dating abuse, elder abuse, stalking, and harassment) without regard to income, race, national origin, ability, background, faith, gender, immigration status, or sexual orientation.
+JCADA’s legal services are provided without regard to income, race, national origin, ability, background, faith, gender, immigration status, or sexual orientation.

 Crime Victims’ Rights

 IMPORTANT TERMS FOR VICTIMS

 Navigating the legal side of intimate partner violence is complicated.
 Below are two important terms for survivors to understand as they consider their next steps.